top of page

 Gilding Silver Cup of the Tang Dynasty — Metropolitan Museum of Art (Photo by Dongmaiying)

-They respected Li Ye as their sovereign, but none listened to him.
+They respected Li Ye as their sovereign, but none heeded his counsel.

 Hence, Li Ye spent most of his money and organized a royal troop with about 100,000 soldiers.